 Serero: I love Shakespeare!
 Huge Fan!
 Shakespeare is a brand that can be valued all over the world.
 To associate yourself with this brand is good.
-I’ve just played Shylock (The Merchant of Venice) and I’ll do it again in January at Center for Jewish History for the American Sephardi Federation, where I’ll be performing Nabucco (Verdi’s opera Nabucco), and the lead role of Shakespeare’s Othello.
-This season I also played King Edward (Richard III) and Lewis the Dauphin (King John) by Shakespeare.
+I've just played Shylock (The Merchant of Venice), and I'll do it again in January at the Center for Jewish History for the American Sephardi Federation, where I'll be performing Nabucco (Verdi's Opera Nabucco), and the lead role of Shakespeare's Othello.
+I also played King Edward (Richard III) and Lewis the Dauphin (King John) by Shakespeare this season.

 Roberts: How important is the casting process when you produce a show?

-Serero: I need to have the right actors that I need/want for each roles otherwise I can’t do the show.
-Actor’s choice is the most important.
-I don’t cast an actor just because he was only one that was available that day and agreed to do the part.
-I’m very snobbish to always cast the best ones.
-Voice projection is very important for me, at least in my productions.
-I don’t look often at the resume or the credits but the most important is the personality and the expression on stage and what he can do today, not what he did.
-If it’s a Shakespeare part I don’t even care if he played it before, but more what he can bring to the part.
-I usually get credit for good casting and finding the right talent for the right part.
-I had a teacher who said “If you are a good guy in life, you will be a good guy on stage.
-And the opposite is true.”
-So it’s important to have the best persons in life as well.
+Serero: I need to have the right actors that I need/want for each role; otherwise, I can't do the show.
+Actor's choice is the most important.
+I don't cast an actor just because he was the only one available that day and agreed to do the part.
+I'm very snobbish to continually release the best ones.
+Voice projection is significant for me, at least in my productions.
+I don't look often at the resume or the credits, but the most important is the personality, expression on stage, and what he can do today, not what he did.
+If it's a Shakespeare part, I don't care if he played it before, but more what he can bring to the region.
+I usually get credit for good casting and finding the right talent for the correct part.
+I had a teacher who said, "If you are a good guy in life, you will be a good guy on stage.
+And the opposite is true."
+So it's essential to have the best people in life as well.

 Roberts: How do actors sell themselves?

-Serero: Actors don’t understand the concept of “selling” themselves.
-They don’t see it as a business but it’s likely one.
-They have to think, as they are their own company.
+Serero: Actors don't understand the concept of "selling" themselves.
+They don't see it as a business, but it's likely one.
+They have to think as if they are their own company.
 You have to be honest about yourself.
-And analyze, correct and criticize yourself.
-Find the appropriate training, then find the right experience, then you have to see your value.
-If you don’t get cast for the little jobs, it means you’re not ready yet.
+And analyze, correct, and criticize yourself.
+Find the appropriate training and the right experience, and then you have to see your value.
+You're not ready yet if you don't get cast for the little jobs.
 Make the right choice in terms of part…etc.

-Roberts: What’s the best piece of advice you can give to an actor?
+Roberts: What's the best advice you can give an actor?